ShivamDesai08/naive-to-enhanced-rag/docs/evaluation_report.md

 ## Conclusion

-Both systems are production-ready with different trade-offs.
-The naive system offers simplicity and speed, while the enhanced system provides advanced capabilities for complex queries.
-The choice depends on specific use case requirements and performance priorities.
+The evaluation demonstrates clear benefits of the enhanced RAG system over the naive implementation.
+With a 6.6% improvement in F1 score (76.92% to 82.00%) and 5.0% improvement in exact match, the enhanced system provides significantly better answer quality.
+While the enhanced system is 78% slower due to query rewriting and reranking, the quality improvements justify the additional computational cost for most production use cases.
+The enhanced RAG system is recommended for deployment where answer quality is prioritized over response speed.